Network

 Attention: The first Update

-If the object was not created with a local constructor but deserialization then the first update will be "with itself".
-This might be a source of sneaky bugs when for example lists which where cleared on the "client" object are now also empty on the "server" object.
+If the object was not created with a local constructor but with deserialization, the first update will be "with itself".
+This might be a source of sneaky bugs when for example lists which were cleared on the "client" object are now also empty on the "server" object.

 Examples